 The moments of happiness we enjoy take us by surprise.
 It is not that we seize them, but that they seize us – Ashley Montagu

-Many moments don’t always seem monumental, but involve people and places, as well as personal feel-good experiences.
-If only we appreciate them more, those moments can be big ones.
+Many times don’t always seem monumental, but involve people and places, as well as personal feel-good experiences.
+If only we appreciate them more, they can become big ones.
 Just as shown above: situations like sunsets, a wonderful sunrise, for instance, are opportunities to stop and reflect for a minute as the wind is rustling through the trees, whispering.
 Feel it.

-Freeze the moment as often as you can.
+Freeze the small occasion as often as you can.
 Maybe take a photo?
 Embrace the power of photography to re-create a situation and, hence, evoke emotions and thoughts you had in that very moment.
 They are precious.

 What are those personal big moments for you?